How To Use Castor Oil For Pinched Nerve?

 How Often Should You Do This Treatment?

-It is recommended to use atleast two times a day until the pain doesn’t go away.
-You can prepare a castor oil pack to avoid the daily preparation hassles, learn it here.
+It is recommended to follow the process atleast two times a day until the pain doesn’t go away.
+You can prepare a castor oil pack to avoid the daily preparation hassles; learn it here.
 If the symptoms continue, it is best to consult with your doctor.

 Precautions To Consider